 The annual report and consolidated financial statements include the Swedish parent company FNG Nordic AB (publ), corporate identity number 559175-1325 and its subsidiaries.
 The Group's main operations include e-commerce under the Ellos, Jotex, Homeroom and Stayhard brands.
-The business activities are carried out in Sweden, Norway, Finland, Denmark and from December 2020 also through websites in Germany and Poland.
+The business activities are carried out in the Nordic countries in Sweden, Norway, Finland, Denmark as well as in Germany, Poland, Austria and the Netherlands in the rest of Europe.